 2. Click on any pattern photo that you would like to download – this will bring you to the designer’s blog post (or direct to Ravelry if they do not have a blog).

-3. Find the DOWNLOAD FREE PDF PATTERN button on the designer’s blog post – this will take you to Ravelry.
+3. Find the DOWNLOAD FREE PDF PATTERN button on the designer’s blog post – this will then link take you to Ravelry.
 The button will look like this:

-4. Add the pattern to your Ravelry cart and enter the coupon code ‘SUMMERSTITCHALONG’ before checking out.
+4. Add the pattern to your Ravelry cart and enter the coupon code ‘HOOKEDONSUMMER’ before checking out.

 Return here and repeat steps 2-4 for as many patterns as you like!